National Treasure (film): Development

 In May 2003, Nicolas Cage was cast as the lead.
 New drafts were written by nine scribers, including Cormac and Marianne Wibberley, E. Max Frye, and Jon Turteltaub.
 By October, Sean Bean was cast.

 Filming locations

-National Treasure was filmed primarily in Los Angeles, Washington, New York, Philadelphia and Utah.
+National Treasure was filmed primarily in Los Angeles, Washington, D.C., New York City, Philadelphia and Utah.
 Most scenes were filmed on location, with the exceptions of the Independence Hall scene, portions of which were filmed at the replica of Independence Hall at Knott's Berry Farm, and the Arctic scene, which was filmed in Utah.